 Tented camp allows you to blend in with nature and lets the sounds of wildlife lull you to sleep.
 Oh yes, we were so tired after a full day of game drives that we had no problems to fell asleep to the sound of not so distant lion roars.
 At waking up, the roars were even louder, and one guest was lucky enough to see the pride from his tent.

-Sausage Tree Safari Camp is fenced, but in a seamless way, so that you can feel safe while walking around the lodge area and still see wildlife just a couple of meters from your tent.
+Sausage Tree Safari Camp is fenced, but in a seamless way, so that you can feel safe while walking around the lodge area and still see wildlife just a couple of meters away from your tent.

 Sustainable Eco-Lodge

 We love the sustainable attitude of Sausage Tree Camp: water waits for you in the game drive vehicles in reusable glass bottles, and you’ll be gifted a thermos mug to use during the stay (and take as a souvenir if you wish).
-Tents have eco air-con, and many other little things tell how they conserve nature.
+Tents have ecofriendly air-con, and many other little things tell how they conserve nature.

 Wildlife Conservation Policies of Sausage Tree Safari Camp